MicrosoftEdge/WebView2Browser/README.md

 ICoreWebView2DevToolsProtocolEventReceiver | Used along with add_DevToolsProtocolEventReceived to listen for CDP security events to update the lock icon in the browser UI. |
 ICoreWebView2ExecuteScriptCompletedHandler | Used along with ExecuteScript to get the title and favicon from the visited page. |
 ICoreWebView2FocusChangedEventHandler | Used along with add_LostFocus to hide the browser options dropdown when it loses focus.
-ICoreWebView2HistoryChangedEventHandler | Used along with add_HistoryChanged to udpate the navigation buttons in the browser UI. |
+ICoreWebView2HistoryChangedEventHandler | Used along with add_HistoryChanged to update the navigation buttons in the browser UI. |
 ICoreWebView2Host | There are several WebViewHosts in WebView2Browser and we fetch the associated WebViews from them.
-ICoreWebView2NavigationCompletedEventHandler | Used along with add_NavigationCompleted to udpate the reload button in the browser UI.
+ICoreWebView2NavigationCompletedEventHandler | Used along with add_NavigationCompleted to update the reload button in the browser UI.
 ICoreWebView2Settings | Used to disable DevTools in the browser UI.
-ICoreWebView2SourceChangedEventHandler | Used along with add_SourceChanged to udpate the address bar in the browser UI. |
+ICoreWebView2SourceChangedEventHandler | Used along with add_SourceChanged to update the address bar in the browser UI. |
 ICoreWebView2WebMessageReceivedEventHandler | This is one of the most important APIs to WebView2Browser.
 Most functionalities involving communication across WebViews use this.

 ICoreWebView2 API | Feature(s)